Listen to the Podcast

 Get in and out quickly on the breaks

-Then right away, once it starts going one or two days later, if we look at the daily, let’s see how the daily action panned out here, you can see you got in on the break, stock continued, maybe you add a little bit, you add a little more, volume still strong, then one you see the volume rolling over, you’re out.
+Then right away, once it starts going one or two days later.
+If we look at the daily, let’s see how the daily action panned out here.
+You can see you got in on the break, the stock continued, maybe you add a little bit, you add a little more, volume still strong, then the one you see the volume rolling over, you’re out.

 That’s it.
 No ifs, ands or buts, because look at what happens later, that stock continues to move lower.
-And this is how you have to trade penny stocks, they’re quick, they’re in for a week or two, sometimes you’re waiting on those positions or breaks, or you’re waiting for alerts that you setup in place.
-And once those volume alerts or the trend line alerts break, you’re in, you can’t hesitate, and then you’re already starting to peel and get out of those and that’s it, you’re done.
-It’s not like trading bigger companies when you can hold them and they’re normally going to grow.
+And this is how you have to trade penny stocks, they’re quick, they’re in for a week or two, sometimes you’re waiting on those positions or breaks, or you’re waiting for alerts that you set up in place.
+And once those volume alerts or the trend line alerts break, you’re in, you can’t hesitate, and then you’re already starting to peel and get out of those, and that’s it, you’re done.
+It’s not like trading bigger companies when you can hold them, and they’re usually going to grow.

-Let’s say you get in right here with 1000 shares, then you start to peel of 100 shares, another 100 shares, another 100 shares.
+Let’s say you get in right here with 1000 shares, and then you start to peel off 100 shares, another 100 shares, another 100 shares.

-If a stock that goes from a $2, gets into a $15, I would take my money, I would take my money and run, because that’s such an extension.
+If a stock that goes from a $2, gets into a $15, I would take my money, and I would take my money and run because that’s such an extension.

-And if you look at the Bollinger band here, look at how extended that is, Bollinger bands just tells you price, realism and containment, standard deviation movements on a statistic level.
+And if you look at the Bollinger band here, look at how extended that is, Bollinger bands tells you a price, realism and containment, standard deviation movements on a statistic level.